-Erin Ayala, PhD, LP, CMPC (she/her) is a Licensed Psychologist who specializes in health and sport psychology.
+Erin Ayala, PhD, LP, CMPC (she/her) is a licensed psychologist who specializes in health and sport psychology.
 She is a Certified Mental Performance Consultant through the Association of Applied Sport Psychology and is listed as a licensed mental health provider on the United States Olympic and Paralympic Committee’s Mental Health Registry.
-Dr. Ayala approaches her work with clients in a holistic manner, recognizing that daily life, health, and athletic performance are often intertwined.
+Erin approaches her work with clients in a holistic manner, recognizing that daily life, health, and athletic performance are often intertwined.

 Erin began her career in sport psychology as an academic and an educator, teaching sport psychology courses while studying for her PhD in Counseling Psychology at the University at Albany in Albany, New York, and publishing research in Health Psychology while teaching graduate and undergraduate courses at Saint Mary’s University and the University of Minnesota, Duluth, respectively.
 She has worked with athletes in college counseling, career counseling, medical centers, inpatient psychiatry, and community mental health, and currently helms Premier’s Research, Development, and Assessment division, conducting research and data analysis, administering client assessments, and developing new assessment instruments for Premier and the field at-large, including Premier’s own Athlete Wellness and Performance Assessment.